Deleting a node group

 - On the Node group tab, click

-in the row containing the node group to delete. - In the menu that opens, click Delete.
+in the row with the node group to delete. - In the menu that opens, click Delete.

 - In the window that opens, click Delete.